 3CSIRO Agriculture, GPO Box 2583, Brisbane QLD 4001, Australia

-4Hawkesbury Institute for the Environment, Western Sydney University,
+4Hawkesbury Institute for the Environment, Western Sydney University, Locked Bag 1797, Penrith NSW 2751, Australia

 Introductory paragraph (abstract)

 Climate can have a strong influence on pollinator communities because insects have limited ability to regulate body temperature and are thus more sensitive to climatic extremes.
 Yet we know little about how climate drives pollinator community composition at the global scale.
 Here we analyse 184 plant-pollinator networks from the five major Köppen climate zones to show that climate moderates the relative proportion of flower-visiting insect taxa in pollinator communities.
 Relative to other taxa, non-syrphid Diptera had the greatest proportion of links in polar zone networks, while bees dominated temperate zone networks.
 Bee species were the most generalised pollinators (i.e. visited the most number of plants in a network), especially in the tropical zone.
 Our results contribute substantial advances in knowledge of how climate influences pollinator community composition at the global scale and identify the need for greater research effort to understand the effects of global environmental change on plant-pollinator interactions.